dde/qqcs/README.md

 With a absolute suffix, the control and target digits indicate the actual lines of the circuit.
 No leading
 \_'s are needed for positioning.
 Trailing \_'s may still be needed.

-Either absolute or relative notation may be uaed.
+Either absolute or relative notation may be used.

 Any single qubit gate can be followed by a control suffix to make it a controlled gate.